 The pre-allied health advisor at Rider offers ongoing availability to help students educate themselves on these varying professional fields and the requirements for entry into them.
 Students are also urged to consult with admissions personnel at institutions in which they seek to study in order to ensure that they are preparing competitive applications.

-Rider University has affiliations with the College of Health Professions at Thomas Jefferson University to facilitate various paths of entry into their allied health programs.
+Rider University has an affiliation with the College of Health Professions at Thomas Jefferson University to facilitate paths of entry into their allied health programs.

 Preparation for the Study of Law